 Community engagement, through the summer or year-long field experience, coordinated with an Education Studies mentor, Dwight Hall or the Office of Career Strategy, offers students greater purpose, perspective and humility in their academic studies.

 Other activities include weekly program dinners for new scholars where students build a sense of community, field trips and contact with leading researchers and education change makers through guest lectures hosted by the program throughout the year.
 The program continues to expand its offerings to the Yale University community.

 The senior capstone

 is a yearlong project where students conduct original research, design curriculum, evaluate policy, create a creative project or design an educational innovation.

 become preK-12 teachers in a variety of school settings; they enter PhD programs or law school, work in think tanks, education or political consulting, educational technology, journalism, non-profits, and government, among other fields.

-The next enrollment period for Education Studies is in the Fall Term 2018.
+The next enrollment period for Education Studies Scholars program is in the Fall Term 2019.
 Information about the application process and deadline is available here.